XenoStar54/MeleeReimagined/README.txt

 Some interactions and attacks cause warnings in most emulators, but these do not impact the stability of the game.
 To play Melee Reimagined without being interrupted, it is advised to turn these warnings off.
 For Dolphin, turn off Panic Handlers in the Configuration/Interface menu.

-Tournament mode has been functionally removed from the game, as its memory has largely been repurposed for more useful functions in the battle system.